38. An Interpolated Episode: Nothing In Dante's Hand--A Brief History Of COMEDY's Manuscripts

 The segments of this episode of WALKING WITH DANTE:

-[00:49] Three facts you need to know to start thinking about the textual history of COMEDY—and the commentaries that are written between Dante's death and the first dated manuscript we have.
+[00:49] Three facts you need to know to start thinking about the textual history of COME.

 [11:23] There are two types of manuscript corruption: horizontal and vertical.

-[14:15] There are now two main "veins" of COMEDY manuscripts—and a bit about the strange nationalist divides of who follows which vein back to the source.
+[14:15] There are now two main "veins" of COMEDY manuscripts—and a bit about the strange nationalist divides that predict who follows which vein back toward the source.

 FOR MORE STUDY